Get a quote and call our team on

 An orangery is a hybrid of a conservatory and a traditional extension, featuring brick pillars and a raised roof for natural light, while extensions consist of insulated walls and a flat roof.

-No, orangeries are more expensive than conservatories due to their construction.
+No, orangeries are more expensive than conservatories due to their construction, although the price could depend on the type of conservatory.

 Are orangeries energy efficient?